The-Tech-Lord/Charged-Mobs-Files/README.md

 ## How to Keep / Run the Executable File

 Most of you should know this but if you don't know how to do this, I've written out how to do it.
 When you download the file, you should see a bar at the bottom of your screen that shows the downloaded file; With FireFox, it will instead show a popup showing the file you want to download.
+If you already know how to do this, then you can skip this part and do the rest yourself.

 **Internet Explorer**: